almostengr/nsbe-mp.org/docs/eday.md

 details will be posted at a later time.
 Please check our social media pages for the latest updates.

+## E-Day 2020

+To register for Virtual Engineering Day, visit
+<a href="http://nsbempvirtualeday.eventbrite.com/" target="_blank">our Event Brite page</a>.

 ## Highlights

 Engineering Day At The Park was featured on the local news.
 Check out the video on our